Safeguarding & Welfare

 Health /School Nurse

-At St. Mary’s we have an excellent relationship with the Liverpool NHS trust School Nurse team and especially our allocated nurse Carolyn Lally.
-A highly qualified and experienced professional children’s nurse, who keeps up to date with current health issues and has an important role in promoting the health and safety of your child.
+At St. Mary’s we have an excellent relationship with the Liverpool NHS Trust School Nurse team and especially our allocated school nurse Sharon Elder.
+Sharon is a highly qualified and experienced professional children’s nurse, who keeps up to date with current health issues and has an important role in promoting the health and safety of your child.

-The School Nurse is also available to offer help, advice and a listening ear to all our pupils and staff, and is available at a drop-in clinic for any pupil on Monday lunch times.
+The school nurse is available to offer help, advice and a listening ear to all our pupils and staff, and is available at a drop-in clinic for any pupil on Monday lunch times.
 She is contactable for advice at all times via phone and website.
-There is a Boys’ and Girls’ Medical Rooms are ‘open’ throughout the school day where the school secretaries (both qualified first aiders) will monitor a child who feels slightly unwell.
+We have two medical rooms which are ‘open’ throughout the school day where the school secretaries (both qualified first aiders) will monitor a child who feels slightly unwell.
 With parental permission, the office will supply simple medication such as painkillers, which are ‘age’ appropriate and ice packs for grazes or knocks.
 Staff qualified in ‘First aid at work’ will provide first aid and look after your child.

-If you have any concerns or worries please contact:
+If you have any queries or concerns please contact:

 St. Mary’s College - Promoting British Values